The First Line of (Legal) Defense: Cease & Desist Letters

 Asserting Your Rights

-The first thing the letter usually does is describe a lawful claim to your ownership or contract rights.
-In clear language, you want to explain why you as the sender are claiming your rights, legally or otherwise, in the subject matter that follows.
+The first thing the letter usually does is describe your lawful claim to your ownership or contract rights.
+In clear language, you want to explain why you as the sender are the lawful owner of the intellectual property in question.
+It helps to provide corroborating evidence of your ownership like copyright information, date of creation, or other proof of ownership as well.

 "Ceasing" the Behavior

-It should also include language describing the scope of the wrongful and exactly which infringing actions should be stopped.
-Sometimes this includes evidence or addendums that show the infringing use or behavior.
+It should also include language describing the scope of the wrongful behavior and exactly which infringing actions should be stopped.
+Just like asserting your rights, it helps to includes evidence or addendums that show the infringing use or behavior.
 The clearer, the better.

 Explaining the Legal Consequences

-Of course, it’s not enough to state the infringing behavior, almost all cease and desist letters inform the recipient exactly what consequences there may be and what, if any, curative action can be taken to resolve the issue.
-Earlier I mentioned that not all cease and desist letters have the same tone.
-Sometimes the aim is is to be non-threatening in hopes that the recipient might agree to compensate you or agree to a license fee for their continued use.
-After all, they're your ownership rights - if you're ok with the use and just want your cut, then you can draft that into your cease and desist letter.
-You can draft your letters however you'd like actually but the trick is to dial them in so that the recipient feels compelled to comply with your behavior.
-Cease and desists letters don't carry legal weight themselves, but they can carry the real prospect of future legal action.
-Often that's enough to compel the recipient to open a dialogue.
+Of course it’s not enough to simply state the infringing behavior, almost all cease and desist letters inform the recipient exactly what consequences there may be and what, if any, curative action can be taken.
+You can draft your letters however you'd like but the trick is to dial them in so that the recipient feels compelled to comply with your behavior.
+Importantly, cease and desists letters don't carry legal weight themselves, but rather the real prospect of future legal action.
+Often that's enough to compel the recipient to open a dialogue, but not always.

 What If It Doesn't Work